timur-tabi/svg-cardtray/README.md

    MSI installer is the easiest way.
 You can install Python just for yourself, or for all users.

-2. Download version pysvg from https://pypi.python.org/pypi/pysvg/0.2.2
+2. Download version pysvg from https://pypi.python.org/pypi/pysvg/
-   Only version 0.2.2 is supported, not 0.2.1 and not 0.2.2b.
-In 0.2.2b,
+   Either version 0.2.2 or 0.2.2b is supported.
-   the capitalization of some of the pysvg modules was changed, and the script does not handle that.

 3. Extract the zip file into a directory.
 Open a Command Prompt and cd to that directory.
 Then type in this: